Best gaming deals I’ve found for Black Friday 2024

 Nintendo Switch OLED, neon red/neon blue: Was £309.99, now £277, Amazon.co.uk

-The Nintendo Switch OLED was described as “the best version of the console yet” by our reviewer, who says “the OLED console has a larger and far more vibrant 7in display, boasting deeper blacks and more accurate colour reproduction.”
+I described the Nintendo Switch OLED as “the best version of the console yet”.
+I found the OLED’s larger and far more vibrant 7in display, boasted “deeper blacks and more accurate colour reproduction”.
 This discount isn’t the cheapest we’ve ever seen the console, but it’s still a decent £40 saving on the RRP.

 Razer Blackshark V2 Pro gaming headset: Was £199.99, now £179.99, Amazon.co.uk

-I featured the Razer Blackshark V2 pro in my round-up of the best gaming headsets, where I rated it as my top choice for the Xbox Series X, saying it “looks and sounds amazing, is comfortable to wear for long play sessions and is tuned for gaming straight out of the box.”
+Steve featured the Razer Blackshark V2 pro in his review of the best gaming headsets, where he rated it as the top choice for the Xbox Series X, saying it “looks and sounds amazing, is comfortable to wear for long play sessions and is tuned for gaming straight out of the box.”
 Right now there’s a £20 saving to be had at Amazon.

 PlayStation VR2: Was £529.99, now £339, Amazon.co.uk

 The PSVR2 is cheaper than ever this Black Friday.
 As well as unlocking new VR experiences in some games you already own, the virtual reality headset can be used to watch movies on a giant virtual cinema screen and play exclusive games like Horizon Call of the Mountain.
-I was suitably impressed in my PSV2 review, calling it “one of the best and easiest-to-use VR headsets you can buy today.
+Tech critic Steve was suitably impressed in his PSV2 review, calling it “one of the best and easiest-to-use VR headsets you can buy today.
 If you own a PS5 and want to tap into the wide and growing library of fascinating VR experiences that already exist, there’s no simpler way to do it.”

 With the launch of the cheaper Meta Quest 3S for £290, Meta has repriced the existing Meta Quest 3 to make its original (and still best) VR headset more enticing.
 The 512GB model is the most storage you can get and has come down from £619.99 to £469.
 It features more sophisticated lenses than those found in the budget Meta Quest 3S, so visuals look a little sharper, and it’s slimmer too.
-Our Meta Quest 3 review calls it “the VR headset to beat”.
+In my Meta Quest 3 review, I called it “the VR headset to beat”.

 Xbox wireless controller: Was £54.99, now £38.99, Amazon.co.uk